-In order to provide descriptor redundancy and recovery, SPI flash controller uses two 4 KB spaces or regions as the backup descriptor regions.
-Each backup descriptor region size is 4 KB.
+In order to provide descriptor redundancy and recovery, SPI flash controller uses two 4KB spaces or regions as the backup descriptor regions.
+Each backup descriptor region size is 4KB.
+A pin strap sampled at RSMRST# rising edge is used to select which back up descriptor SPI controller use for recovery.
+Refer Pin Straps on page 46 for details.

-Figure 34.
+Figure 40.
 Flash Descriptor Redundancy